v-mourajr/i2b2-llm-workshop/README.md

 ## 📜 License

-Developed by the **Center for AI and Biomedical Informatics for the Learning Healthcare System (CAIBILS)** at Massachusetts General Brigham.
+Developed by Valdery Moura Junior, PhD, MBA, at the **Center for AI and Biomedical Informatics for the Learning Healthcare System (CAIBILS)**, Massachusetts General Brigham, for the i2b2 Annual Symposium.

+This material is for educational use only.
+No guarantees are made regarding accuracy or completeness.
+Unless stated otherwise, it may be shared and adapted with proper attribution.---

 ---
 By following this guide, you’ll be ready to explore and apply cutting-edge LLM techniques to real-world patient notes using open tools and models.
 **Let’s build smarter healthcare together.**